 5 Medical Reception Best Practices

-The reception area is the first visual impression customers get of your practice or hospital, not only in appearance but what processes you have in place.
-The physical reception location, as well as your phone reception procedures, are a representation of your office.
+The reception area is the first visual impression customers get of your practice or hospital, not only in appearance but also in what processes you have in place.
+The physical reception location, as well as your phone reception procedures, are representations of your office.
 The first interaction potential customers have with your business is often over the phone.
 MedCall Plus has worked with providers and hospitals for over 25 years and has identified five reception best practices to help you put your best foot forward.
 These medical reception best practices apply to both phone and in-person techniques.

-1. Use the Patients First Name
+1. Use Patients Frist Name

 2. Confirm Patient Information